agustinov/FFmpeg-Cedrus/README.md

 	make

-If you get "make: Warning: File has modification time 123456789 s in the future", just update your system time.
+If you get "make: Warning: File has modification time 123456789 s in the future", or "make: warning: Clock skew detected.
+Your build may be incomplete.", just update your system time.

 To speedup the building process, use the -j 2 option (use 2 CPU cores):